jad3675/Triangle-Tube-Boiler/README.md

 # Triangle-Tube-Boiler
-Interfacing with a Traingle Tube boiler via modbus
+Interfacing with a Triangle Tube boiler via modbus